 Adams isn’t the only major leaguer whose career started in Danville.
 Over more than 115 years, dozens of All-Stars and Hall of Fame players got their start in the River City.
 Before playing for the San Francisco Giants, Willie McCovey suited up for the Danville Leafs.
 So did Bill White and Leon Wagner.
 Before Craig Kimbrel, Andrew Jones, and Ronald Acuna Jr. put on that Atlanta uniform, they were members of the Danville Braves.

-But baseball isn’t just part of Danville’s history.
-The city’s latest team, the Otterbots, is focused on building for the future, both on the field and in the community.
+But baseball isn’t just part of the River City’s history.
+The city’s latest team, the Danville Otterbots, is focused on building for the future, both on the field and in the community.

 Everything changed in 2019.
 Major League Baseball owners decided they didn’t want 160 minor league teams anymore and started making cuts.
 Lists of teams getting eliminated suddenly became a list of leagues.
 In the end, 40 teams and three leagues were dropped.
 They could still operate, but not as affiliated clubs.
 That caused a problem for the Danville Braves.
 Since 1993, the Braves had been the “rookie level” club for Atlanta’s MLB prospects.